-Domiciliary care is a residential rehabilitation program that provides short-term rehabilitation and long-term health maintenance to veterans who require minimal medical care as they recover from medical, psychiatric or psychosocial problems.
+Domiciliary care is a residential rehabilitation program that provides short-term rehabilitation and long-term health maintenance to veterans who require minimal medical care as they recover from medical, psychiatric or psychosocial disorders.
+Domiciliary care is now integrated with the Mental Health Residential Rehabilitation and Treatment Programs (MH RRTP's).
 Most domiciliary patients return to the community after a period of rehabilitation.